Mid-century Danish furniture, for a Scandinavian atmosphere

 Fritz Hansen took great pleasure in manufacturing this piece, which was a resounding success and became an icon in the world of Danish furniture.

 Contre-plaqué created a stunning and revolutionary visual effect thanks to an ability to create a piece of furniture with just one panel by bending it in a hot press.

 Futurist shapes could thus be explored in all their en toute simplicité.

 Fritz Hansen became a reference in Danish furniture and a visionary of future models.

 He also made a major contribution to the popularity of modern and elegant Scandinavian style.
-Today, this style goes from modern chairs to the simplest stools.
-Even storage furniture, such as cupboards and shelves, are very popular in Europe.
+Today, this style goes from modern dining chairs to the simplest Scandinavian stool.
+Even storage furniture, such as a Scandinavian wardrobe and Scandinavian shelves, are very popular in Europe.